fission/fission.io/content/en/docs/usage/function/executor.en.md

 As you can notice, the number of pods is scaled from 1 to 3 after the load rises from 8 - 103%.
 After the load generator stops, it takes a few iterations to scale down from 3 to 1 pod.

-When testing the scaling behaviour, do keep in mind that the scaling event has an initial delay of up to a minute and waits for the average CPU to reach 110% above the threshold before scaling up.
+When testing the scaling behavior, do keep in mind that the scaling event has an initial delay of up to a minute and waits for the average CPU to reach 110% above the threshold before scaling up.
 It is best to maintain a minimum number of pods which can handle initial load and scale as needed.

-You will notice that the scaling up and down has different behaviour in terms of response time.
+You will notice that the scaling up and down has different behavior in terms of response time.
-This behaviour is governed by the frequency at which the controller watches (which defaults to 30s) and parameters set on controller-manager for upscale/downscale delay.
+This behavior is governed by the frequency at which the controller watches (which defaults to 30s) and parameters set on controller-manager for upscale/downscale delay.
 More details can be found [here](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-cooldowndelay)

 ```bash